Promissory Note / Master Promissory Note (MPN)

 Completing the online application (IMPORTANT!)

-- Beginning May 1, 2013, MU will utilize the Department of Education’s Grad PLUS request process.
+- MU utilizes the Department of Education’s Grad PLUS request process.
 The web link below will take you to the Department of Education’s student loan website.
 Once you submit the application, you will know immediately whether your loan was approved or denied.

-- Enter your personal information and click the Sign In button.
+- Enter your personal information and click the Login button.

 - If you are successful at logging in, you will see a page titled Welcome to StudentLoans.gov.
 Your personal information will be located on the right hand side of the screen.